skrshe/gimme/readme.md

 # Gimme (Git Metagame)
-gm - a git multitool for creating, configuring and cloning repos with only `user/repo` or `repo` needed.
+gm - a git multitool for creating, configuring and cloning repos, while providing simple access to complex tools

+with only `user/repo` or `repo` needed.

-aiming to condensing:
+aiming to condense:

 ```console
 $ mkdir name